Without a story,

 - The Dutch Embassy, London (April 2018): I got commissioned to make a new vocal arrangement of the Dutch national anthem for the King’s Day Celebrations 2018

-- Hebrew-language workshop of Brothers in Tel Aviv, directed by Dan Kiesler (April 2018)
+- Hebrew-language workshop of Brothers, Tel Aviv (April 2018), directed by Dan Kiesler

 - Above the Stag Theatre, London (February 2018), staged reading of Brothers